fastruby/blogcop/README.md

 ## Task

 To check blogposts on all installations on demand, run the command `ruby check_outdated_posts.rb`.
-This is used to add a cronjob.
+This can be triggered with a cronjob.

 ## Testing